 For schools not staying at the Washington Hilton and/or commuters:

 For logistical reasons, delegates from commuting schools or schools not staying at the Hilton are not required to attend midnight crises.
 Delegates who are unable to participate in midnight crises will not be penalized.
-If these schools wish for their delegates to attend midnight crises, the moderator must inform the Secretary-General at the Moderator Meeting on Friday night.
-At the conclusion of midnight crises, no later than 2:00am, moderators are expected to meet their students in the Lobby, to which a staffer will accompany the delegates.
+If these schools wish for their delegates to attend midnight crises, the advisor must inform the Secretary-General at the Advisor Meeting on Friday night.
+At the conclusion of midnight crises, no later than 2:00am, advisors are expected to meet their students in the Lobby, to which a staffer will accompany the delegates.

 NAIMUN prides itself on being an educational conference; ultimately, the goal of any Model UN committee is not individual glory but rather the inculcation of important professional skills and an understanding of the duties of those engaged in foreign service and diplomacy.
 Nevertheless, NAIMUN gives out awards in each committee to award delegates who demonstrate leadership abilities to raise the standards of Model UN as an activity.
 Chairs have no officially-binding awards policy, but are encouraged to reward delegates who are well-researched, well-spoken, and well-regarded by their peers.
 Such delegates push their committees forward and demonstrate the values of compromise and coexistence upon which modern diplomacy is based, balancing their individual interests against the goals of the collective body.
 Please note that to be eligible for an award, delegates must submit a position paper to their Chair(s) by the end of the first session.
 Please further note that any delegate found guilty of pre-writing or plagiarism, or of violating the Code of Conduct will be immediately disqualified from any award in his or her committee, and the delegation as a whole will be removed from any consideration for delegation awards.
 Furthermore, the NAIMUN Secretariat reserves the right to search computers and laptops, USBs, and any other form of electronics for Model UN specific documents in response to these allegations.